A side project for people between jobs

 Who's running this

 I'm Jeremy Nay.
-I'm a senior engineering leader (most recently Director of Data Engineering at Expedia Group, leading a 37-person global org) and I'm in the middle of my own search.
+I'm a senior engineering leader (most recently Director of Data Engineering at Expedia Group, leading a global org) and I'm in the middle of my own search.

-That's all this is.
 I read every application.
 I make the matches by hand.
-If we're a fit, you'll hear from me personally.
+If there's a fit, you'll hear from me personally.
+If you'd like to read more about who I am, check out my LinkedIn and reach out.

 We don't run a course, a community, or a platform.
 We hand-match pairs.
 That's it.

-§ 02 · How
+§ 03 · How

 How it works